Izenda7Series/docs/known_issues.rst

      - 15477
      - System removes the value of one Metric on Preview Section when user updates on another metric
    * - Defect
-     - 15395
-     - System reverts the default value on Date&Time value automatically when user navigates from Field to Datasources page
-   * - Defect
      - 15242
      - System should allow user back to data source tab, instead of display the information message when distinct is not valid
    * - Defect